Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration

+Apart from more accurate approximations, another widely used strategy for mitigating filter overconfidence is covariance inflation \cite{inflation1,inflation3}.
+In this approach, the estimated state covariance is deliberately enlarged, and the associated inflation factor is adjusted to compensate for under-dispersion and errors caused by nonlinearity.
+While covariance inflation can alleviate overconfidence, its performance depends heavily on the choice of the inflation factor, whose value typically requires extensive fine-tuning.
+This tuning can be computationally costly and problem-dependent, thereby undermining the universality of the approach \cite{inflation4,inflation5}.

-In this study, we proposed a new framework that solves the problem of overconfidence.
-The key idea of the new framework is to add a step that reevaluates the actual effect of the Kalman gain after the state update.
-With this additional step, the state covariance estimation can be much more accurate, and any unhelpful update can be withdrawn.
-The main contributions of this paper are: \begin{itemize} \item To the best of our knowledge, we are the first to give a mathematical proof that the conventional framework for nonlinear KFs, which has been used for around sixty years, generally has the problem of underestimating the trace of the state covariance matrix. \item We proposed a new framework to solve the problem of inaccurate covariance estimation and validated the framework's effectiveness by using both theoretical and empirical analysis. \item The proposed new framework can be combined with almost any type of nonlinear KF and reduce the state estimation error by more than an order of magnitude in various applications when the measurement noise is low. \end{itemize}
+In this study, we propose a covariance-recalibrated framework for nonlinear Kalman filters to address the problem of overconfidence.
+The key idea is to introduce an additional step that reassesses the actual effect of the Kalman gain after the state update.
+With this step, the state covariance can be estimated more accurately, and harmful updates can be withdrawn when necessary.
+The main contributions of this paper are as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to provide a mathematical proof that the conventional nonlinear KF framework, which has been used for about sixty years, generally tends to underestimate the trace of the state covariance matrix. \item We propose a new framework to address inaccurate covariance estimation, and we validate its effectiveness through both rigorous theoretical analysis and empirical results. \item The proposed framework can be combined with almost any type of nonlinear KF, reducing state estimation error by more than an order of magnitude across various applications when the measurement noise is low. \end{itemize}

 The rest of the paper is organized as follows.
-Section 2 conducts a rigorous theoretical analysis of the problem of the conventional framework for nonlinear KFs and introduces a new framework that solves the problem.
+Section 2 conducts a rigorous theoretical analysis of the problem with the conventional framework for nonlinear KFs and introduces a new framework that solves it.
 Section 3 presents a comprehensive comparison between the two frameworks.
 Specifically, both frameworks are combined with four different types of nonlinear KFs and validated on five distinct applications.
 The conclusions are drawn in Section 4.
-The detailed simulation setup and the detailed algorithms we used for validation can be found in the appendix.